w1nt3r-eth/hot-chain-svg/README.md

 A toolkit for building on-chain SVG projects.

-> ⚠️ `WORK IN PROGRESS`: It's not usable as a library yet, but feel free to fork the repo and play with it.
+## Demo

 ![Demo of hot-chain-svg.
 The user is editing a Solidity file, and as they save it the resulting SVG is updated](.github/demo.gif)

 ## Getting started

+Feel free to clone the repo and tune it for your own needs.
+The codebase tries to be self-contained and only depends on NodeJS.
+You can integrate it with [Hardhat](https://hardhat.org/) and [Foundry](https://github.com/gakonst/foundry)-based projects.

 ```
 $ git clone https://github.com/w1nt3r-eth/hot-chain-svg